 Do I need to register my emotional support animal in Florida?

 No, there is no need to register your emotional support animal with any organization in Florida.
-There is no official state or country-wide ESA registry.
-The only proof you need is an ESA letter written by a licensed mental health professional.
+There is no official state or nationwide ESA registry.
+Florida doesn't recognize any form of ESA registration or ID cards.
+The only legitimate proof you need is an ESA letter written by a licensed mental health professional.
+Be wary of websites offering ESA "registration" or "certification" as these are not legally recognized.

 When do I tell my landlord about my ESA in Florida?

-You don’t have to tell a potential landlord about your ESA before you sign the lease.
-Once you provide your ESA Letter, however, your landlord must recognize your animal as an ESA that is exempt from pet restrictions and fees.
+You don't have to tell a potential landlord about your ESA before you sign the lease.
+You can request the accommodation at any time, even after moving in.
+However, if you live in a housing complex that prohibits pets, you need to notify your landlord that you have an emotional support animal and provide them with a copy of your ESA letter.
+Once you provide your ESA letter, your landlord must recognize your animal as an ESA that is exempt from pet restrictions and fees.

 Can you have more than one ESA in Florida?

-Yes.
-However, a landlord may request information about your specific need for each emotional support animal you have, which is something that you can ask your mental health professional to include in your ESA Letter.
+Yes, you can have more than one emotional support animal in Florida.
+However, a landlord may request information about your specific need for each emotional support animal you have.
+Your mental health professional should include justification for multiple ESAs in your ESA letter if you require more than one animal for your disability-related needs.

 What restrictions can my landlord place on my emotional support animal in Florida?

-Landlords can deny animals that threaten property damage or the safety of others in a way that can’t be mitigated by reasonable accommodation.
-For example, a landlord who allows ESA dogs and cats may deny an ESA goat.
+Landlords can deny animals that threaten property damage or the safety of others in a way that can't be mitigated by reasonable accommodation.
+For example, a landlord who allows ESA dogs and cats may deny an ESA goat if it would cause unreasonable damage.
+The animal must also be under control and housebroken.
+Landlords cannot impose breed or weight restrictions that typically apply to pets.

 Susana is an avid animal lover and has been around animals her entire life, and has volunteered at several different animal shelters in Southern California.
 She has a loving family at home that consists of her husband, son, two dogs, and one cat.
 She enjoys trying new Italian recipes, playing piano, making pottery, and outdoor hiking with her family and dogs in her spare time.